 3.2 Data Processing

-In 2018 we reviewed both 30-minute files in each hour, for a total of 48 files per 24-hour period.
-Data review for 2018 was time-consuming and onerous due to the number of fish milling in front of the SONAR, and we were only able to review 22% of the recorded SONAR imagery over the season (Table 3.2).
-Because of the immense quantity of SONAR files, and the amount of time it took to process and review each 30-minute file, in 2019 we initiated a subsampling design to enable the project team to review portions of nearly every day in the entire period of steelhead passage.
+In 2018, we reviewed both 30-minute files collected each hour, for a total of 48 files per 24-hour period.
+Data review for 2018 was particularly time-consuming and onerous due to the number of fish milling in front of the SONAR, and we were only able to review 22% of the recorded SONAR imagery over the season (Table 3.2).
+Because of the immense quantity of 30-minute SONAR files, and the amount of time it took to process and review each one, in 2019 we initiated a subsampling design to enable the project team to review portions of nearly every day in the entire period of steelhead passage.
 In 2019 - 2022 the first 30 minutes of each hour were processed and reviewed for fish migration.
 A subset of days was fully reviewed (60 minutes of each hour) to compare fish migration with subsampled data (first 30 minutes of each hour).
 Another subset of days was double, or triple, reviewed to compare fish counts and lengths among each year’s 2 or 3 data reviewers.
-Table 3.2 shows what percentage of the hours were reviewed each year, and how much of the steelhead migration season was captured by operational SONAR.
+Table 3.2 shows the percentage of the hours reviewed each year, and of how much of the steelhead migration season was captured by operational SONAR.

 Table 3.2: Number of hours during winter steelhead migration period (Feb 1 - June 15) and what percentage of those hours the SONAR was operational and what percentage of those hours have been reviewed.